raunaq-rai/AGN/README.md

 The neural network that was used for analysis is titled `NN_7.ipynb`

 ##### Note that I am in the process of creating a python package for this predictive analysis.
-This will be published along side the assoicated paper.
+This will be published along side the associated paper.